-A baby's first tooth usually appears between the ages of 5 and 7 months.
+A baby's first tooth often appears between ages 5 months and 7 months.
 Some babies get their first tooth a little earlier and others a little later.
 Often, the 2 middle bottom teeth come through the gums first, followed by the middle 4 upper teeth.
 By the time children are 30 months (2.5 years) old, all 20 baby teeth are usually present.

 The following are the most common signs and symptoms of teething:

-Drooling more than usual (drooling may start as early as three or four months of age, but is not always a sign of teething)
+Drooling more than usual (drooling may start as early as age 3 months or 4 months, but is not always a sign of teething)

 Constantly putting fingers or fists in the mouth (babies like to chew on things whether or not they are teething)